rdolor/data-to-tfrecords/README.md

 To install the virtualenv, run `pipenv install --ignore-pipfile`

-To convert the text file to TFrecord file, run `python main.py`
+To convert the text file to TFrecord file, run `python -m data_to_tfrecords.main`

-To run the code's tests, do `pytest test_utils.py`
+To run the code's tests, do `pytest data_to_tfrecords/test/test_utils.py`